Zeolites and Molecular Sieves

 Catalysis in Practice

-Catalysis represents the most important part of production of intermediates and final products in chemical industry.
-85-90% of processes are with a catalyst involvement.
-This course provides fundamental knowledge on how catalysts are employed in the large-scale industrial processes.
-The course will focus on description of the role of industrial catalysts in oil and natural gas upgrading, Fischer-Tropsch synthesis, ammonia synthesis and aromatic petrochemistry.
-The application of catalysts for the synthesis of fine chemicals (drugs, flavors and fragrances) will be discussed.
-Last but not least, application of homogeneous and enzymatic catalysts on industrial level will be provided.
-The lectures (2 hours per week on average) are accompanied by experimental practices (1 hour per week on average).
-Knowledge from principles of catalysis course and general knowledge of inorganic, organic and physical chemistry is expected.
+Catalysis represents the most important part of the production of intermediates and final products in the chemical industry.
+85-90% of the processes involve a catalyst.
+This course provides fundamental knowledge of how catalysts are employed in large-scale industrial processes.
+The course focuses on the decisive role of the catalysts in oil and natural gas upgrading, Fischer-Tropsch synthesis,, ammonia synthesis and aromatic petrochemistry.
+The application of catalysts for the synthesis of fine chemicals (drugs, flavors, and fragrances) is also discussed.
+The lectures (2 hours per week) are accompanied by problem solving classes (1 hour per week).

 Physical Chemistry for International Students II